Hello - my name is

-Wyatt Keusch is a German-Canadian musician living in Vancouver, British Columbia.
-His work is oriented generally towards the "esoteric" end of whichever spectrum on which he happens to find himself, be that tape collage, free improvisation, instrumental composition or electronic music.
-In addition to the work released under his given name, Wyatt also has a number of collaborative ventures & alternate guises, such as Luther Burbank, Hanne K (along with her Undectet & Septet), Tired Device, Sub Tela, Jean d’Ys, Khonsu-Djehuty, Hoofwerk, ‘s-Hertogenbosch, The Jack Parsons Quartet,E.L.
+.
+I have been called, on multiple occasions and with differing intent, a “confusing person” - I consider this to be an accurate assessment (except when I don’t).
+My musical activity is oriented generally towards the "esoteric" end of whichever idiomatic spectrum on which I happen to find myself, be that tape collage, free improvisation, electronic music or guitar pickin’.
+In addition to the stuff released under my given name, I also have a number of collaborative ventures and alternate guises, such as Luther Burbank, The Undectet & The Septet, Tired Device, Sub Tela, Jean d’Ys, Khonsu-Djehuty, Hoofwerk, Raymond Désolé, ‘s-Hertogenbosch, The Jack Parsons Quartet, RHRCMCPP, Islands (The Restaurant (The Band)),E.L.
 James Brown & Jones.Keusch / Hooftet.

 I have a BFA from the music school at CalArts, which is the material result of what was ultimately a positive experience, since I made some wonderful friends there, though I contend that art school is (to put it kindly)